 If you use VPN in such countries, it will bypass government restrictions so that you can access social media websites freely once connected with a VPN server outside of the country’s border.

 In addition to giving you access to the banned sites, VPNs allow you to stay anonymous while surfing on both banned and allowed websites.
 The most common reason people use VPN is actually anonymity.

 You can use a VPN for torrenting safely

 If you are used to downloading torrents, you might be aware of the risks associated with torrenting and torrent sites.
 There are many reasons why torrent sites can get blocked by authorities and this is a major issue for torrent users as they cannot access their favorite torrent site anymore due to geo-blocking restrictions.
+Using torrent sites is another good reason to use a VPN.
 VPNs help people bypass these blocks because it makes them appear in another country so all content on that particular website will become available again.

 In some countries torrenting is illegal, and torrent sites are blocked.
 But with VPNs, you can torrent safely without getting caught by authorities, since they can’t see your real IP address.